raffll/My-Limits/Attributes, Skills & Potions Limit README.txt

 #### Negative effect

-Once the player exceeds the limit, Fatigue, Intelligence, Luck, Alchemy, Enchant, and Armorer skills will be set to 0, leaving the player lying on the ground without the ability to do anything.
+Once the player exceeds the limit, Fatigue, Strength, Intelligence, Luck, Alchemy, Enchant, and Armorer skills will be set to 0, leaving the player lying on the ground without the ability to do anything.
 The only way to recover is to wait until your attributes or skills go back to normal, or in the case of potions, until the 20-second cooldown ends.

+- You can't create potions, enchant or repair.
 - To recover, for most attributes and skills, you just have to get rid of the fortify effect.
+- You can wait until fortify effects run out; for most vanilla items, 1 hour should be enough.
-- Intelligence, Luck, Alchemy, Enchant, and Armorer are special cases where you have to get rid of all fortify effects or get rid of the corresponding fortify effect and wait at least one hour.
+- Strength, Intelligence, Luck, Alchemy, Enchant, and Armorer are special cases where you have to get rid of all fortify effects or get rid of the corresponding fortify effect and wait at least one hour.
 When you have a fortify attribute or skill permanent power, only the second option is available.
-- You can wait until fortify effects run out; for most vanilla items, 1 hour should be enough.
 - Waiting while potion cooldown is running, just recover you from negative effect, because cooldown is always 20 seconds, but you have to wait at least 1 hour.
 - Keep in mind that when you levitate, you cannot wait.
+- After recover your fatigue and magicka are set to 0.

 #### Attribute cap

 Attribute cap is set to 100 + (Level * 5).
-With a maximum set to 300, except for Speed, where the cap is set to 300 + (level * 5).
+With a maximum set to 300, except for Speed, where the cap is set to 300 + (level * 5) (max 500).
 That's reasonable for me; that character on level 1 can drink 1 sujamma, but on level 40 can drink up to 4.

 #### Skill cap

 Skill cap is set to 100 + Level.
-With a maximum set to 150, except Acrobatics, where the cap is set to 1100 + Level.
+With a maximum set to 150, except Acrobatics and Athletics, where the cap is set to 1100 + Level (max 1150).
 Increasing skills beyond 100 is more or less overpowered at all, but this is why we love this game.
 I think 150 cap here will still satisfy some power gamers.

 #### Potion limit